-The Trustee has established an Investment & Risk Sub-committee.
-The Sub-committee includes representation from both the Trustee and Sponsoring Employer.
-The Sub-committee carries out detailed and technical consideration of investment and risk related areas of interest, aided by input and advice from the Investment Consultant.
-The Sub-committee makes clear recommendations to the Trustee in order to streamline the decision making process.
+The Trustee has established an Investment & Risk Sub-committee (the "IRSC"), which includes representation from both the Trustee and Sponsoring Employer.
+The IRSC considers the detailed and technical aspects of investment and risk related areas of interest, aided by input and advice from the Investment Consultant.
+The IRSC makes clear recommendations to the Trustee in order to streamline the decision-making process.